Razuvaev/LTWebImageView/README.md

 # LTWebImageView

-In bridging header file you should add one line:
+In bridging header file you should import:
-#import <CommonCrypto/CommonCrypto.h>
+CommonCrypto/CommonCrypto.h